Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Implementation Details

 \subsection{Sampling Ada-GVAE Pairs}

-The Ada-GVAE~\cite{locatello2020weakly} framework introduces weak supervision by sampling pairs of observations such that there are always $k \in [1, \sY]$ differing factors between them.
-We use the weaker but more realistic case where $k$ is sampled uniform randomly for each pair as described in the original paper.
+The Ada-GVAE~\citep{locatello2020weakly} framework introduces weak supervision by sampling pairs of observations such that there are always $k \in [1, \sY]$ differing factors between them, where $\sY$ is the total number of factors generating the dataset.
+We use the weaker but more realistic case for sampling each pair, where $k$ is sampled uniform randomly from the range $[1, \sY]$ as described in the original paper.